Cycling China – Bicycle Touring Across [Itineraries and Tips]

 [Sichuan, Yunnan, Guizhou, Guangxi (Guilin)]

-• Central China and Avatar Mountains: off-the-beaten-path
+• Central China and the Avatar Mountains: off-the-beaten-path

 [Hunan, Jiangxi, Fujian, Zhejiang (finishing in Hangzhou or Shanghai)